tokenika/eosfactory/docs/other/issues_1.1/How_to_set_custom_permissions_with_eosfactory.md

 ## A

 With 'EOSFactory v1.1', you cannot have a multiple 'permission' argument.
-In the new version, 'EOSFactory v2.0', the 'permission' argument is fully served.
+In the new version, 'EOSFactory v2.0', the 'permission' argument is functinal.
 You can see an article on this issue in the branch 'dev' of the
-repository: 'docs/source/cases/arguments.md'.
+repository: 'docs/source/cases/arguments.md', or you can [see it](https://rawgit.com/tokenika/eosfactory/dev/docs/build/html/cases/arguments.html) in a html browser.

 The code in the branch 'dev' is tested and operational, usually.
 However, note that the branch 'dev' is not consistent yet.
 Especially, the tutorials are not